 If you believe that any of the issues we have identified in this brochure apply to your situation, we recommend an early consultation with us, where we can establish your circumstances and make recommendations for your future.

 We know how important it is to be clear about fees and about the scope of the work to be done.
-In a normal scenario we are able to produce US/UK integrated estate planning documents for £7,000 (exclusive of VAT and disbursements).
+In most cases we are able to agree a fixed competitive price to produce US/UK integrated estate planning documents.
 Where other work is required, we will give you an idea of costs once we have talked through your particular needs.